Johnny Yuma (film): Plot

-Conniving wife (Neri) has her husband murdered and finds herself butting heads with his heir and nephew Johnny Yuma (Damon).
-The woman then enlists the assistance of her ex-lover (Dobkin) who is a professional gunslinger to kill Johnny.
-When she tries to double-cross the ex-lover, he and the heir team up and kill her bodyguards.
-The lover is killed but just before he dies, he sabotages her water supply.
-She flees across the desert but is found the next day having died of thirst.
+Conniving wife Samantha Felton has her husband murdered and finds herself butting heads with his heir and nephew Johnny Yuma.
+The woman then enlists the assistance of her ex-lover Linus Carradine, a professional gunslinger, to kill Johnny.
+When she tries to double-cross Carradine, he and the heir team up and kill her bodyguards.
+The lover is killed, but just before he dies, he sabotages her water supply.
+She flees across the desert, but is found the next day having died of thirst.